AnyLog-co/documentation/sql setup.md

 sql [dbms name] [query options] [sql command or select statement]
 </pre>
 * ***[dbms name]*** is the logical DBMS containing the data.
-* ***[query option]*** include formatting instructions and output directions ([and are detailed below](#query-options)).
+* ***[query option]*** are formatting instructions and output directions ([and are detailed below](#query-options)).
 * ***[SQL command]*** a SQL command including a SQL query.

-Example issuing a Query on a local node:
+Example issuing a SQL command on a local node:
 <pre>
 sql lsl_demo "drop table lsl_demo"
 </pre>

-Example issuing a SQL command on a local node:
+Example issuing a query on a local node:
 <pre>
-sql dmci "select count(*) from cos_data"
+sql dmci format = table "select count(*) from cos_data"
 </pre>

 ## Issuing a query to the network

-This option allows to treat the multiple nodes as a single machine that host a unified collection of data.
+This option allows to treat the multiple nodes as a single machine that hosts a unified collection of data.
 This option is enabled by adding ***run client ()*** to the command prefix.
 The added prefix means that the node issuing the command only serves as a client to the network nodes that host the relevant data.
 If the parenthesis are left empty - the network protocol identifies the destination nodes.
 Alternatively, users can specify one